manInit/3d-svg-engine/README.md

 </body>
 </html>
 ```
+> Root elem for render is element with id = "world".
+This element should be in document
 ## How to control camera
-Root elem for render is element with id = 'world'.
-If this element doesnt exists in document it's will be created automatically.

 For pointer lock you should click on root tag.

 You can rotate camera with mouse movement.
-And keys to control camera
+And  next keys to control camera:
 ### keys
 | Key    | Effect       |
 |---------:|:-------------|